Industrial Fellows Program

 Since its inception, over 140 IPrime Industrial

 Fellows from 50+ companies have participated in this program.
-Currently,
+We have 11 Industrial Fellows currently pursuing diverse projects and one joining us in January 2015:

 Fellow Project Overview